This is an archived page and for reference purposes only

 You have the opportunity to spend a year working in industry between Stages 2 and 3.
 This greatly enhances your CV and gives you the opportunity to apply your academic skills in a practical context.

 During your studies, you benefit from a research-led approach to teaching that provides a first-class academic experience, as well as building your personal skills and enhancing your career prospects.
 The cosmopolitan academic and student community creates an inspiring and challenging environment to study economics and management.

-Economics at Kent was ranked 8th in the UK in The Guardian University Guide 2017, and 17th in the National Student Survey 2016, with 92% of our students satisfied with the overall quality of their course.
+In The Guardian University Guide 2019, 88% of final-year Economics students were satisfied with the overall quality of their course.

 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.

 On most programmes, you study a combination of compulsory and optional modules.
 You may also be able to take ‘elective’ modules from other programmes so you can customise your programme and explore other subjects that interest you.

 The module provides students with a thorough understanding of economics at an introductory level and provides the basis for all subsequent study that is taken on economics degree programmes.
 It is designed to teach students how to think as an economist and how to construct and use economic models.
 It also shows them how to be critical of economic models and how empirical evidence can be used in economic analysis.

 The module explores how people make choices about what and how to produce and consume.
 It looks at the differences in economic outcomes between firms, people and countries and how they can be related to the effects of choices they, and others, make.
 It builds on the very simple and plausible assumption that people make decisions in their own interests and subject to constraints.